nxptunx/SampleX/README.md

 ## How To Use For Beginners
-1.Download and Install Python
+1. Download and Install Python
-2.Open CMD/Terminal and go to the same directory as the Downloaded Script using the "cd" command 3.Run This Command-"pip install -r requirements.txt",and wait for it to download 4.Run the script-"python samplex.py"
+2. Open CMD/Terminal and go to the same directory as the Downloaded Script using the "cd" command
+3. Run This Command-"pip install -r requirements.txt",and wait for it to download
+4. Run the script-"python samplex.py"
-5.Input the SampleFocus URL when prompted
+5. Input the SampleFocus URL when prompted
-6.Press Enter
+6. Press Enter

 Your Sample will be downloaded to the same directory with the python script